Jvanrhijn/polybar-spotify/README.md

 ##### Truncate

 The argument "-t" is optional and sets the `trunlen`.
-It specifies the maximum length of the song name, so that it gets truncated when the specified length is exceeded.
-Defaults to 25.
+It specifies the maximum length of the printed string, so that it gets truncated when the specified length is exceeded.
+Defaults to 35.

 Override example: